MuTsunTsai/shrewd/README.md

 ObservableProperties are the sources in our data flow.
 Once they are set to new values, changes will be propagated in the next committing stage.

-ObservableProperties can only be changed manually, and setting their values inside an ComputedProperty or ReactiveMethod (these two are called reactions) is not allowed (this design is for preventing circular dependency and unnecessary re-running of reactions).
+ObservableProperties can only be changed manually, and setting their values inside an ComputedProperty or ReactiveMethod (these two are called reactions) is not allowed.
+This design is for preventing circular dependency and unnecessary re-running of reactions.
 The idea is that, if a value is supposed to depend on something else, one should make it an ComputedProperty, instead of trying to update it inside an reaction.

 However, we made an exception to this rule, so that an ObservableProperty can update itself based on something else.
 One can also add a validation rule to it, so that it accepts only certain values.